-Language Minority Education Programs (3) not regularly offered
+Language Minority Education Programs (3) selected semesters

 Examines issues, approaches, and strategies for improving parental and community involvement in the schooling of language minority children and youth.
 Prerequisite: BLE 511.

 BLE 580 Practicum (3)

 Provides for practical application in school settings of principles of bilingual education or English as a second language.
 Special permission required.